-At twelve acres, Payne Whitney Gymnasium is the second largest gym in the world, second only to a Moscow gym that was modeled after the one at Yale.
-Brooks-Dwyer Varsity Strength and Conditioning Center are among the recently renovated facilities.
+At twelve acres, Payne Whitney Gymnasium is the second largest gym in the world, second only to a Moscow gym that was modeled after the one at Yale. indoor running track), the Adrian C. Israel Fitness Center, the Brady Squash Center, and the Brooks-Dwyer Varsity Strength and Conditioning Center are among the recently renovated facilities.
 Payne Whitney Gymnasium is used by varsity teams, undergraduate, graduate, and professional school intramural programs, voluntary physical education instruction, and club sports, and it is used extensively for recreational sport and exercise by the Yale community.

 The David S. Ingalls Rink, designed by eminent architect Eero Saarinen, seats over three thousand and is home ice for Yale's varsity hockey teams.
 Late-night intramural games draw smaller crowds, and the rink is also available for recreational ice skating and instruction.
 More than one hundred acres of playing fields and other athletic facilities are located two miles from the campus - a short ride on the free shuttle bus.
 At the center of this complex is the Yale Bowl, a spectacular football stadium seating more than sixty thousand.
 Surrounding the Bowl are first-rate facilities for indoor and outdoor tennis, lacrosse, rugby, soccer, field hockey, softball, baseball, track and field, and equestrian sports.
 In 2001, Yale opened Johnson Field, a new synthetic turf complex, as the home of the field hockey and women's lacrosse teams, and the William O. DeWitt, Jr. '63 Family Field, which is the new home of the Yale softball team.
 Yale's famous championship golf course is a short distance from the other athletic facilities, in the Westville section of New Haven.
 The crew teams are housed in the world-class Gilder Boathouse in Derby, Connecticut.
 The Yale Sailing Center is on the Long Island Sound in Branford, about twenty minutes from campus.

-INTERCOLLEGIATE ATHLETICS AND CLUB SPORTS Men's Varsity + Women's Varsity Archery Riflery/Pistol Baseball Rugby Basketball + Sailing + Cheerleading Scuba Crew + Skiing, Alpine and Nordic Crew, heavyweight Soccer + Softball + Crew, lightweight Cricket Squash + Cross-Country + Swimming and Diving +
+INTERCOLLEGIATE ATHLETICS AND CLUB SPORTS

+Men's Varsity + Women's Varsity